christianwach/civicrm-wp-member-sync/readme.txt

 1. Make sure CiviCRM is activated and properly configured
 1. Activate the plugin through the 'Plugins' menu in WordPress

 The first thing to decide is whether you want CiviCRM WordPress Member Sync to synchronize CiviCRM Memberships to WordPress Roles or WordPress Capabilities.
-If, for example, you need your WordPress user roles to be independent of membership status, then choose Capabilities.
-The default synchronisation method is Capabilities, because WordPress has limited support for multiple roles.
+If, for example, you need your WordPress User Roles to be independent of Membership Status, then choose Capabilities.
+The default synchronisation method is Capabilities, because WordPress has limited support for multiple Roles.

 <h4>New in version 0.4.2</h4>